TeknonTheou/TexMexRocks/README.md

 <ul>
 <li><h3 id="intro">Introduction</h3></li>
-During the time period of May 9-20, 2022, I took part in a live coding project, designing a web-application using the Python web framework Django.
+During the time period of May 9-20, 2022, I took part in a live coding project, designing a web-application in PyCharm, using the Python web framework Django.
 This project used Agile methodologies including scrum, daily standups, and weekly code retrospectives in a 2 week (10 business days) sprint environment.
 For my project, I selected to create a user-editable recipe database themed on TexMex cuisine, with API and Beautiful Soup scraping functionality.
 Stories were assigned using Azure DevOps boards.

 <li><h3 id="CRUD">CRUD Functionality</h3></li>
 For this project the completed app was required to meet minimum CRUD functionality, allowing a user to add their own entries, as well as reading, updating, and deleting existing records using a user-friendly interface.